geomagpy/magpy/magpy/gui/README_gui.md

 Linux installations should be performed within a dedicated python environment:

 It is strongly recommended the use one of the following two options.
-The examples have been successfully tested on Ubuntu 24.04 but should work in other architectures as well.
+The examples have been successfully tested on Ubuntu 20.04, Ubuntu 22.04, Ubuntu 24.04 but should work in other architectures as well.

 The graphical user interface relies on GTK >= 3.
 So you will need to install